PMI IMPACT is an initiative of Philip Morris International Inc (PMI).

-A council of independent experts evaluates the project proposals, selects the applications for the award of grants by PMI, and reviews the progress and the results of the projects during their implementation.
-PMI IMPACT is honored to be able to rely on the profound expertise of the Expert Council members in the fields of law, anti-corruption, and the fight against organized crime and illegal trade.
+PMI IMPACT was able to rely on the profound knowledge of the Expert Council members in the fields of law, anti-corruption, and the fight against organized crime and illegal trade.

 Ms. Hayden has spent thirty years in public service and law enforcement serving as a senior advisor to members of the US government (Justice, State, Treasury, Intelligence and Defense) and to International Organizations: International Criminal Tribunal for the Former Yugoslavia (ICTY), United Nations Office of Drugs and Crime (UNODC) and the International Anti-Corruption Academy (IACA).
 Ms. Hayden is a licensed attorney in the United States.